 AAUW’s Tech Trek program at Stockton enjoys the natural beauty of nearly 2,000 acres of Pinelands National Reserve land, with lakes, forests, and state-of-the-art science facilities, all within walking distance of the university dorms where campers stay.

-Generally, camp planning begins in August each year, via emails to all New Jersey schools with a 7th grade from October-February.
-Educators may nominate one girl per school, who then applies online with family assistance and a written essay.
-AAUW volunteer committees in all 21 counties review the nominations, applications, and schedule in-person interviews to make final camper selections.
+Generally, camp planning begins in August each year, followed by late fall emails to all New Jersey schools with a 7th grade from November-February.
+Educators may nominate one girl per school, who then applies online with family assistance.
+AAUW volunteer committees in all 21 counties review the nominations, applications, and schedule zoom or in-person interviews to make final camper selections.
 See the FORMS link for more information.

 Stockton Tech Trek campers visualize “big data” inside the geodome, examine their catch from nearby coastal waterways, and mix tie dyes in the chemistry lab.
 All activities, trips, meals, overnight accommodations, and supplies are included for just $50 per camper.